Skip to primary navigation Skip to content Skip to footer

 Pennantfish or Bannerfish

-These schooling fish get found in the water column feeding on plankton.
-Bannerfish can also be found eating algae from the backs of turtles.
+These schooling fish are found in the water column, feeding on plankton.
+Bannerfish can also be found eating algae from turtles’ backs.
 They are easily mistaken for the Moorish idol, which is highlighted next.
-So Bannerfish sometimes get called false Moorish Idols.
+So, Bannerfish sometimes get called false Moorish Idols.

 Kihi Kihi